andy-goryachev-oracle/Test/doc/FocusTraversal/FocusTraversal.md

 ## Motivation

-While focus traversal is currently implemented in JavaFX, there is no public API to access it, making it nearly impossible for an aplication to provide custom focus control [0].
+While focus traversal is currently implemented in JavaFX, there is no public API to access it, making it nearly impossible for an application to provide custom focus control [0].

 The lack of public API makes it impossible for a custom skin or custom control which requires keyboard navigation to support focus traversal within the control or transfer focus outside of the custom